Coronavirus (COVID-19) Disease

 At-home Test Kits

-Reimbursement: WHA members who purchased an FDA-approved COVID-19 diagnostic test on or after January 15, 2022, may submit a reimbursement request form, with a scanned receipt, for the cost paid up to $12 per diagnostic test.
-This is only available to active WHA members, per FDA EUA guidance, with a limit of eight (8) tests per calendar month.
+Members who purchased an FDA-approved COVID-19 diagnostic test on or after January 15, 2022, may submit a reimbursement request form.
+Standard cost-shares apply when obtained at a pharmacy outside of WHA’s standard network.
 Members must save receipts and attest/sign that tests are for personal use (not employment purposes and not be resold).
 Reimbursement is only for FDA-approved, at-home test kits (see a full list here).
-A Claim Reimbursement webpage is available through WHA Pharmacy partner OptumRx at https://covidtest.optumrx.com/covid-test-reimbursement and will accept receipts dated on or after January 15, 2022.
-A printed claims form may also be submitted.

 Note: CalPERS members should check details on the CalPERS webpage.